-- 1. The incidents will be reported to the Headteacher or Deputy and SLT- recorded in Bullying Log kept in the Business Manager's office. - 2.
+- 1. The incidents will be reported to the Headteacher or Deputy and SLT- recorded on CPOMs. - 2.
 The Headteacher or SLT will investigate the incident. - 3.
 They will decide if parents of the pupils involved should be informed and be asked to come in to a meeting to discuss the problem. - 4.
 The child's parents will be invited in order to discuss the concerns, at which time any written comments may be used as evidence.
 Wherever possible, agreement is reached between parents and the school as to appropriate strategies to adopt that are consistent, firm and enforceable.